| Notable Properties of Specific Numbers |

 See also 1.632526919438..., 3.141592653..., 23.140692632779269005....

-Khintchine's constant, the geometric mean of the terms of the continued fraction for most (but not all) real numbers.
-Rational numbers, roots of 3rd order polynomials and certain other classes of real numbers have patterns in their continued fraction expansion so they do not obey this principle.
+Khintchine's constant is the geometric mean of the terms of the continued fraction for most (but not all) real numbers.
+Rational numbers, roots of 3rd order polynomials and certain other classes of real numbers have patterns in their continued fraction expansion — so they do not obey this principle.
 However, the real numbers that do obey this average outnumber those that don't, and they outnumber by such a great extent, that if you picked a real number at "random" the probability that it would not have this average is 1/infinity.

 e, base of natural logarithms, Euler's number, etc. Competes with the square root of 2 for second-most-famous non-integer after π. e is the limit of